 This was the issue I was waiting for!
 We’ve had some great setup with some action here and there but here we finally get a huge battle in this issue.
 Brian Wood’s storytelling and Rebekah Isaac’s art continue to be married perfectly into this incredible story.

 Good storytelling is about balance.
 As we’ve progressed through the series I think for the most part this creative team has kept a good balance.
 Some issues read a little slower than I would’ve liked but they were usually followed up by something really cool.
 But after straddling the fence for so long we finally come to an action heavy issue.
-I finally get to see Bliss’ tribe in action (not a spoiler, it’s in the solicit).
-Although, I won’t say which deviant she decides to go after.
+Let’s just say I finally got to see a certain Dv8 member and her warriors in action.
 It is beautifully done and had some amazing fight scenes throughout.
 I can safely say Isaacs has no problem drawing huge battle scenes.
 I can’t wait to see what else she’s got in the last two issues.

 Gail Simone is a true master of the story telling device “the plot thickens”.
 This is only the 3rd issue of this mini-series and she has packed so much story into this series so far.
 She is also doing a great job of balancing all the characters which is no easy task with an ensemble cast.